Year-Round Home Maintenance: What You Need to Know

 • Turn on outdoor faucets.

-• Hire a tree service to trim any trees that have sustained damage over the winter and remove any leaning trees before they fall on electrical wires, telephone lines or structures on your property.
+• Hire a tree service to trim trees that sustained damage over the winter and remove leaning trees before they fall on electrical wires, telephone lines, or structures on your property.

-• Check your roof for signs of broken or missing shingles.
+• Have your roof inspected for signs of broken or missing shingles or other wear and tear.

 • Clean out gutters so you’re ready for spring rains and summer thunderstorms.